+Looking for an ancestor?
 Need help researching a paper for school?
 Looking for a new refrigerator?
-We provide several research databases for your use.
+We provide several research databases to help you.
 These research databases are available at home, at the library, on the go.
 To access them you need your Peru library card number and your PIN.
 The PIN is the last four digits of your library card number.

-The Peru Library is happy to provide ConsumerReports.org® to our patrons.
+The Peru Library provides ConsumerReports.org® to our patrons.
 Patrons can continue to read current issues at the library or quickly research products using the online (electronic) access.
 The electronic Consumer Reports, available here, can be used in the library or at home.
 Once at our eMagazine website, click on Consumer Reports.

 WorldCat is usually considered an interlibrary loan tool, but its immense database of books and other formats is a wonderful way to locate older books and favorite authors.
 WorldCat has a special username and password for use from home, stop by the library to pick up the WorldCat username and password.